mabergerx/mabergerx/README.md

 ### Slightly longer

-I am a University of Amsterdam master's graduate, Data Scientist, & Data Engineer with interest in all things AI, intellligent and interactive systems, information retrieval and human-machine interaction.
+I am a University of Amsterdam master's graduate and Machine Learning engineer with interest in all things AI, intellligent and interactive systems, information retrieval and human-machine interaction.
 Also, [well designed data visualizations](https://projects.fivethirtyeight.com/2020-election-forecast/?cid=rrpromo) can make me really happy and curious :)